JesperLarsson/BOSSE/README.md

 # BOSSE

 ## About
-BOSSE is a bot for the game StarCraft 2 written in C# as a hobby project.
+BOSSE is a bot for the game StarCraft 2 written in C# as a fun hobby project.
 Supports local debugging sessions (against the official AI), as well as online ladder play against other bots.

 ## Status